Understanding the Costs of Medicare Part C

 Premium

 - You may pay the plan’s premium in addition to the Part B monthly premium.
-Although, some plans help pay up to 100% of the Part B premium.
-And, some plans have a $0 Part C premium.
+However, many plans only charge the Part B premium amount, and some may help with that cost.

 Copays